Mediterranean Diet Meal Plan for Beginners

 Healthy Heart

-Many extensive observations and studies have been carried out on the Mediterranean diet to promote heart health.
+Many extensive observations and studies have been conducted on the Mediterranean diet to promote heart health.
 It proved its effectiveness in lowering the risk of heart disease and stroke.

-A study reported the Mediterranean diet slowed the plaque buildup progress in the arteries, the major risk factor for heart disease.
-Researchers also claimed that the Mediterranean diet helped lower diastolic and systolic blood pressure, which sufficiently supports heart health.
+A study reported that the Mediterranean diet slowed the plaque buildup in the arteries, the major risk factor for heart disease.
+Researchers also claimed that the Mediterranean diet helped lower diastolic and systolic blood pressure, sufficiently supporting heart health.

 Stable Blood Sugar Levels